#

 - At least one worker node equipped with accelerators supported by the MoAI Inference Framework (e.g., AMD GPUs)

-cluster-adminprivilege for the Kubernetes cluster- A StorageClass defined in the Kubernetes cluster (required for storing the monitoring metrics)
+cluster-adminprivilege for the Kubernetes cluster- A StorageClass defined in the Kubernetes cluster (required for storing the monitoring metrics, model weights, etc.)

 - A Docker private registry accessible from the Kubernetes cluster